Lac Baker Parish, New Brunswick

-Lac Baker is a civil parish in Madawaska County, New Brunswick, Canada.
+Lac Baker is a geographic parish in Madawaska County, New Brunswick, Canada.

-For governance purposes it is divided between the village of Lac Baker and the incorporated rural community of Haut-Madawaska, both of which are members of the Northwest Regional Service Commission (NWRSC).
+Before 2023, it was divided for governance purposed between the village of Lac Baker and the incorporated rural community of Haut-Madawaska, both of which are members of the Northwest Regional Service Commission (NWRSC).

 Origin of name

 The parish takes its name from Baker Lake, which takes its name from John Baker, an American leader in the Aroostook War.
 Baker remained in the area after the boundary settlement awarded the area to New Brunswick.

 History

 Lac Baker was erected as Baker Lake in 1912 from Clair Parish; the boundary was slightly altered later that year.

 The parish was renamed Lac Baker and its boundaries affected by the major reorganisation of Madawaska County parish lines in 1946.